 Boom Cards for Music Literacy

 Many music teachers have recently “discovered” Boom Cards for the first time.
+Others are rediscovering and finding new benefits of Music Literacy sets.
 Boom Cards definitely have a place in helping students to develop their music literacy skills.
-There are many benefits to using Boom Cards.
+Boom Cards are simple to use, they are effective, and they are FUN!

 - Boom Cards are SELF-CHECKING and give students IMMEDIATE FEEDBACK.

-- Sets may be designed in a SEQUENTIAL series that builds one upon another.
+- Sets may be designed as a SEQUENTIAL series that builds one upon another.

 - Students may REPEAT and PRACTICE the same set of cards multiple times to improve their performance.
 All of my cards are set to “randomize” so the order changes every time.

-If you are new to Boom Cards, click to read the following blog posts and see a few sets in action.
+If you are new to Boom Cards, click to see the following blog posts.
 Using Boom Card is easy, I promise.
 But, like anything, there are a few tips you need to know to get started efficiently.

 Sequential Boom Cards Music Literacy Series